yzshi5/FAPS/README.md

 ```bash
 python datasets/download_dataset.py all --test --output-dir datasets/PDE_inverse
 ```

+The functional regression dataest is based on  https://huggingface.co/datasets/Yaozhong/MINO , the Blackhole dataset can download from https://github.com/devzhk/InverseBench.

+The PDE inverse datasets are provided by : https://github.com/jhhuangchloe/DiffusionPDE and https://github.com/neuraloperator/FunDPS

 ## Quick Test

 To reproduce the results of GP regression, first download the checkpoint for the prior.
 Then run :